hoekma/redpop/README.md

 # redpop

 RedPop is a pre-baked Redis 5+ consumer and publisher library for Nodejs.
-Use it to greatly simplify the creation of an event bus architecture to create a horizontally scalable data processing applications.
+Use it to simplify the creation of an event bus architecture and to create a horizontally scalable data processing applications.
 RedPop leverages the work of the ioredis (https://www.npmjs.com/package/ioredis) application and "fills in the gaps" with built-in handlers to deal with the minutae of event replay, cleanup, and consumer and consumer group management.

 # configuration for pubisher {default}